 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-So as I mentioned the Profitec Pro 300 is prosumer level, dual-boiler with PID.
-And you can have all that at, well a kind of amazing price.
+So as I mentioned, the Profitec Pro 300 is a prosumer level, dual-boiler with PID.
+And you can have all that at with a kind of amazing price.
 It actually costs less than a number of well respected heat-exchange machines.

 And the Pro 300, while it scales back in a few areas like boiler size, it retains the fine engineering and quality components of it’s big brother just not it’s price.